Box-making game: Definition

 The first player, BoxMaker, picks p balls (from the same or different boxes).
 Then the second player, BoxBreaker, breaks q boxes.
 And so on.

 BoxMaker wins if he has managed to pick all balls in at least one box, before BoxBreaker managed to break this box.
 BoxBreaker wins if he has managed to break all the boxes.

 Strategies

 In general, the optimal strategy for BoxBreaker is to break the boxes with the smallest number of remaining elements.
 The optimal strategy for BoxMaker is to try to balance the sizes of all boxes.
 By simulating these strategies, Hamidoune and Las-Vergnas found a sufficient and necessary condition for each player in the (p:q) box game.

-For the special case where q=1, the each of the following conditions is sufficient:
+For the special case where q=1, each of the following conditions is sufficient: